Whether you’re thinking about getting pregnant or already have a baby on the way, we’re here for you.

 But if you feel utterly sad and hopeless, or so overcome with worry that you can’t get any rest, you could be experiencing postpartum depression.
 If you feel angry or violent, call us immediately.
 Clinical psychologists are part of your team and can help you through this difficult time.

 If you are pregnant or trying to become pregnant, and you or your partner have recently traveled to or plan to travel to an area where Zika is known to be present, please let your provider know.

 Areas of transmission and what is known about Zika changes almost daily.
 Visit the CDC’s web page dedicated to providing information on the Zika virus, to stay current on the latest recommendations.
 And if you have questions or concerns, please call us at 804.288.4084 or send a message through our secure patient portal.

 The media routinely alerts its viewers/readers about food recalls involving Listeria.
-Although risk of a Listeria infection is low, it can be concerning for women who are pregnant.
-Listeria (also known as Listeriosis) can cause flu-like symptoms such as fever, muscle aches and diarrhea.
+Although the risk of a Listeria infection is low, it can be concerning for women who are pregnant.
+Listeria (also known as Listeriosis) can cause flu-like symptoms such as fever, muscle aches, and diarrhea.
 If there was a recent food recall involving Listeria and you consumed the affected food and have the symptoms listed above, please call our office at 804.288.4084.
 It’s important to remember that infection from Listeria remains extremely low.

 For more information on Listeria, visit the CDC website.

 For a list of recent food recalls, visit the FDA website

 For a list of drug recalls, visit the FDA website